theopenlane/core/config/README.md

 #### 5. Post-Merge Automation & Notification

 After core PR merge:
-- Draft PR automatically converts to ready for review
-- Title updates from "🚧 DRAFT: ..." to "🔄 ..."
-- Final configuration changes applied
+- Main branch automation opens a new infrastructure PR with final configuration changes
 - Chart version incremented
+- Draft PRs are automatically closed
-- **Slack notification sent** - Infrastructure team notified that PR is ready
+- **Slack notification sent** - Infrastructure team notified that a new infra PR is ready for review

 **Slack Notification Example:**

 ```
-✅ Infrastructure PR Ready for Review
+🤖 Helm Chart Update Required

-A configuration PR has been finalized and is ready for infrastructure team review and deployment, so get to work ya lazy DevOps slackers!
+A configuration PR has been finalized and is ready for infrastructure team review and deployment.

 Core PR: #123 (Merged)
-Infrastructure PR: Ready for Review
+Infrastructure PR: Review

 Changes Made:
 - 🔄 Merged Helm values.yaml